Fred Harvey (entrepreneur): Death and legacy

 Fred Harvey had suffered through many years of intestinal illness.
 In 1899, he traveled to London for diagnosis by a leading intestinal surgeon, Sir Frederick Treves.
 The diagnosis was colon cancer.
 Treves recommended surgery, which usually consisted of surgical exploration, removal of the tumor, and resection.
 Harvey survived the surgery, according to a report on October 15, 1899, but he continued to suffer from persistent abdominal pains.
 Too ill to travel, he remained in London for several months until finally sailing to the United States in May 1900.
 He arrived home on May 28.
 After months of continued illness, he died in Leavenworth, Kansas on February 9, 1901.

-When Fred Harvey died (of intestinal cancer), there were 47 Harvey House restaurants, 15 hotels, and 30 dining cars operating on the Santa Fe Railway.
+When Fred Harvey died, there were 47 Harvey House restaurants, 15 hotels, and 30 dining cars operating on the Santa Fe Railway.

 While some have reported his last words to his sons as "Don't cut the ham too thin, boys," there is another account which addresses the realities of doing business:

 "His sandwiches of ham or cheese with an extra slice of bread (three slices in all) for fifteen cents were known everywhere for their value.
 Of course he had to make his profit or he could not stay in business and therefore this story was told rather reverently by his employees and other denizens of the Southwest spaces.
 On his deathbed, instead of mentioning debts or bequests to his relatives, he was supposed to have murmured, "Cut the ham thinner, boys."

 Fred Harvey, through the Fred Harvey Company, is credited with creating the first "chain" restaurants in the United States.
 He is viewed as the "founding father of the American service industry."
 A Fred Harvey Museum is located in the former Harvey residence in Leavenworth, Kansas.

-In 1944, MGM began production in Chatsworth, California for the movie musical, The Harvey Girls.
-The movie starring Judy Garland and featuring the song On the Atchison, Topeka and the Santa Fe, a composition by Johnny Mercer.
-Filming was completed in June 1945, not long before the end of World War II.
-The popularity of the movie and its hit song coincided with celebrations of the Allied victory.

-A movie musical entitled The Harvey Girls, starring Judy Garland, Cyd Charisse and Angela Lansbury, and based on a near-pulp novel by Samuel Hopkins Adams, was made in 1946.
-It won the Academy Award for Best Song for "On the Atchison, Topeka and the Santa Fe."
-In the 1995 steampunk alternate history novel The Two Georges by Richard Dreyfuss and Harry Turtledove, Harvey is mentioned in the first chapter as having been in the business of airships in addition to railroads.
+The Harvey Girls, a movie musical about Harvey House waitresses based on a novel of the same name was made in 1946.